Skip to content

 • Batch by album, time period, event, or folder destination so each ZIP still has a clear purpose.

-• Confirm the first batch count before adding another one.
+• Confirm each batch count before creating another picker session.

 • Do not wait until the end to notice you selected the wrong account or wrong slice of the library.